milan-sherry/dsa/day05/notes_hash1_iterators.md

  So when you can check for the number if the number is already in the map.
 217. Check if a number appears twice i used hashmap but hashset is enough as it just checks if it there already in the set if it is then it will say oh then dont add it this is the second time so dont

+15.This was very hard, use two pointers and a sorted array check duplicates as well this is took me two days